danielpclark/acts_as_encryptable/README.md

 This gem adds support with ActiveSupport's existing message encryption and allows you to set any ActiveRecord model column as an encrypted field.

+It's bloat free and easy to use.
+This way you're up to date on security as long as Rails is.
+And there's no high maintenance or feature bloat like other "encryption helper gems" have 😉 .
+It's fully tested too!

 ## Installation